-- Development within conservation areas or affecting their setting will only be permitted where the proposal is of high quality design and preserves or enhances the character or appearance of the conservation area or its setting.
-Development must ensure that: Changes of use within conservation areas should retain the mix of uses which are characteristic of the area. - a) Replacement or new features are of an appropriate style and use materials which are sympathetic to the age, architecture and features of the affected property - b) Extensions, alterations or additions respect the layout and historic pattern of development in the conservation area affected - c) Hard and soft landscape features which contribute to the historic value of the site to the conservation area are retained (including historically significant features from previous uses), and - d) The character of historic boundary treatments, patterns of trees and planting in the conservation area are retained and enhanced. - e) Changes of use within conservation areas generally retain the mix of uses which are characteristic of the area. - Development which affects harms features elements which make a positive contribution to positively contribute to the significance of a conservation area or its setting will only not be permitted where; unless it can be demonstrated that public benefits outweigh harm. - a) Replacement or new features are of an appropriate style and use materials which are sympathetic to the age, architecture and features of the affected property - b) Extensions, alterations or additions respect the layout and historic pattern of development in the conservation area affected - c) Hard and soft landscape features which contribute to the historic value of the site to the conservation area are retained (including historically significant features from previous uses), - d) The character of historic boundary treatments, patterns of trees and planting in the conservation area are retained and enhanced. - 3.
-Development proposals which provide opportunities to better reveal the significance of conservation areas and their settings will be supported.
-Where the asset affected is degraded, enhancements will normally be required, which affects sites or features which do not contribute positively to the character or appearance of the conservation area, must enhance the site or conservation area.
+- 1. Development within conservation areas or affecting their setting will only be permitted where the proposal is of high quality design and preserves or enhances the character or appearance of the conservation area or its setting.
+Changes of use within conservation areas should retain the mix of uses which are characteristic of the area. - 2.
+Development which affects features which positively contribute to a conservation area or its setting will only be permitted where:

+- a) Replacement or new features are of an appropriate style and use materials which are sympathetic to the age, architecture and features of the affected property - b) Extensions, alterations or additions respect the layout and historic pattern of development in the conservation area affected - c) Hard and soft landscape features which contribute to the historic value of the site to the conservation area are retained (including historically significant features from previous uses), and - d) The character of historic boundary treatments, patterns of trees and planting in the conservation area are retained and enhanced. - 3.
+Development which affects sites or features which do not contribute positively to the character or appearance of the conservation area, must enhance the site or conservation area.